Friday, November 28, 2014

 And then it starts.

-Municipal worker removing loose wire
+Municipal worker removing a loose wire

-A few minutes later a municipal bucket-truck stops outside our house, reverses backwards into the thick traffic to stop mid-lane while a worker removes a low-hanging wire; all the while the truck's reverse alarm is incessantly bleating.
+A few minutes later, a municipal bucket-truck stops outside our house, reverses backwards into the thick traffic to stop mid-lane while a worker removes a low-hanging wire; all the while, the truck's reverse alarm is incessantly bleating.

 Beep, beep, beep, beep.

 Our road is currently extra busy with traffic because it is the only route open to drive from one end of the island to the other.
-The road on western side of the island is closed for two or maybe three months, more or less, for re-paving.
+The road on the western side of the island is closed for two or maybe three months, more or less, for re-paving.

 While the municipal truck has nearly blocked the north-bound lane, a woman driving her two children on a moto suddenly stopped in the south-bound lane.
 Her young son had lost his sandal.
 Now the non-stop traffic weaves and dodges around a small boy, the back end of the moto, and the stopped municipal truck.